The Modern .NET Show

 • Sumário

 • Calling all .NET developers!
 Dive into the heart of modern .NET technology with us.
-We're thrilled to introduce our revamped podcast, dedicated to guiding you through the latest and greatest in the world of .NET development.
+We are the go-to podcast for all .NET developers worldwide; providing an audio toolbox for developers who use modern .NET.
 Our show, previously known as The .NET Core Podcast, is all about keeping you up-to-date and empowered in this ever-evolving field.
 Tune in for engaging interviews with industry leaders, as we discuss the topics every .NET developer should be well-versed in.
 From cross-platform wonders to cloud innovations, we're here to ensure you're armed with the knowledge to excel with the modern .NET technology stack.
 Join us on this exciting journey, where learning, growing, and connecting with fellow developers takes centre stage.
 Let's embrace the new era of .NET together!

 © 2024 The Modern .NET Show